-Ontario in Canada is hot and humid at the moment.
+Montreal in Canada is warming up as summer knocks on its door after a long, tough winter.
 I know this because Michaela told me so.
-Living in New Zealand, Canada seems a long way away, but the beauty of the MyMT community, is that we are all part of the ‘global village’.
+It’s a long way between where I am in New Zealand and Montreal, but the beauty of the MyMT™ community, is that we are all part of the ‘global village’.
 With grown-up triplets, Michaela has been busy for years, but with her symptoms over-whelming her and her weight going up, she headed for the gym and began doing lots of exercise.
 No surprises that it wasn’t working for her.

 I say ‘no surprises’ because all of her focus on exercise, wasn’t helping her joints, muscles nor her sleep.
 And as I say time and time again, if there’s one thing I’ve learnt from my years lecturing in health and human performance, if you aren’t sleeping and you are exercising vigorously, then you will quickly head down into adrenal fatigue.
 It’s been such a privilege to help Michaela understand her symptoms and why she was gaining weight during her menopause transition.